porsager/postgres/README.md

 #### Query parameters

 Parameters are automatically inferred and handled by Postgres so that SQL injection isn't possible.
-No special handling is necessarry, simply use JS tagged template literals as usual.
+No special handling is necessary, simply use JS tagged template literals as usual.

 ```js